bobbyesh/word-fencer/README.rst

 ====================== ============= ==========================

-..note:  The general parsers ChineseParser (zh) and CantoneseParser (yue) support both simplified and traditional characters.
+:Note:  The general parsers ChineseParser (zh) and CantoneseParser (yue) support both simplified and traditional characters.